ownal-daboubi/reading-_otes/read04.md

 Layout:

 we need the layout to :
-Controlling t XX he position of elements
+Controlling the position of elements
 Creating site layouts
 Designing for different sized screens